Skip to Main Content

 Planning a Visit

 La Gastroteca is located at the lobby level of Las Palmas Suites on Bulevar Del Hipodromo in San Salvador.
 Given the hotel format and the corridor's business-travel orientation, booking ahead for dinner is advisable, particularly on weekday evenings when hotel occupancy tends to peak.
 For guests already staying at Las Palmas, the restaurant is the natural first-resort option; for visitors coming specifically to eat, the neighbourhood offers parking and is reachable without crossing the city's most congested central zones.
-Specific hours, pricing, and reservation contact details are leading confirmed directly with the hotel, as operational details for lobby restaurants in this format can shift with seasonal occupancy patterns.
+Specific hours and reservation contact details are available from the hotel.

 Fast Comparison